mendix/docs/content/appstore/app-services/3d-viewer-for-teamcenter.md

 	![teamcenter-searchsync](attachments/3d-viewer-for-teamcenter/teamcenter-searchsync.jpg)

 7. In the [console](/refguide/view-menu#console), there will be an error stating that the **Pagination** and **TCModelParamArray** parameters are missing for the **SearchTC** nanoflow input, so you need to fix this.
 	* **Pagination** is an entity defined in the **Viewer3D**'s domain model, so by setting values of its attribute, you can get a paginated model list.
-For now, just use the default setting, which is all in one page.
+For now, just use the default setting, which is listing all models in one page.
 	* **TCModelParamArray** is an entity defined in the **Viewer3D_TC**'s domain model.
-It defines a set of attributes where you can set revision rules and return different model data based on these revision rules.
-For now, just use its default revision rule.
+It is used to record revision rules user set for models in the list.
+If not set, default revision rule will be applied to models.

 	Since you are missing these two input parameters for the **SearchTC** nanoflow, wrap it with two data views, with one data view including the nanoflow that returns the **Pagination** object and the **TCModelParamArray** object set as the **Data source** for the other nanoflow.